 Let's talk about the sneaky vegetable: carrots!
 Two whole carrots blend right in (literally) with the orange color and provide a boost of vitamins and nutrition.
 You won't even know they're in there.

-As for the milk, unsweetened almond milk is a frequent ingredient in my smoothies, but I've recently been loving oat milk for a creamy-but-still-dairy-free option.
+As for the milk, unsweetened almond milk is a frequent ingredient in my kitchen (love it in blended chocolate chia pudding).
+I've recently been loving oat milk for a creamy-but-still-dairy-free option.
 Really any milk, including dairy milk, would work for this recipe.

 This kefir smoothie includes lots of green goodness from spinach and avocado (!) and extra heft from granola and ground flaxseed!
 Kefir is a cultured milk product (like a thinner yogurt) and makes a great liquid to use in smoothies.

-If you like your smoothies to be extra filling, this chocolate cherry smoothie just might fit the bill.
+If you like your smoothies to be on the heftier side, this chocolate cherry smoothie just might fit the bill.
 It features oats, avocado, and frozen cherries for a healthier chocolate treat.

 P.S.
 While this is decisively NOT on the healthy smoothie train, if you really love the peach and mango flavors together, you might love white peach mango sangria!